cthoeing/passwordtech/README.md

 To convert existing translations from the LNG to the PO format, load the translation in Password Tech, select *Options | Configuration* in the main menu, go to the *Languages* tab in the Configuration window, and press the *Convert to new PO file format* button.

+**Note:** As of version 3.5.3, Password Tech uses format specifiers of the form `%N` to format strings, with *N* being the index of the argument (starting at *N*=1) to be inserted into the formatted string.
+All arguments are provided as strings by the application.
+The new format was chosen because it provides higher flexibility and security.
+Password Tech is still compatible with the old format (`%d` for digits, `%f` for floating point numbers, `%s` for strings, etc.), and the original strings are still provided in the old format to avoid merge conflicts when updating existing translations.

 ## License

 Password Tech is distributed under the terms and conditions of the GNU General Public License v2.
 For more details, see the file *license.txt* that comes with every release.